 Your credit score will be lower if you:

 - Miss credit repayments.
 Late payments are recorded on your credit file, and missing just one repayment can end up damaging your credit profile.

-- Default on loans.
-Defaults and CCJ’s can be big black marks and make it very difficult for you to obtain credit in the future
+- Defaults and CCJ’s can make it harder for you to get credit in the future.

 - Are not registered to vote.
 Lenders use the electoral roll to confirm your address.
 If you’re not registered, your chances of getting credit may be hurt.